| Metamath Proof Explorer |

 In 1908, Zermelo rectified this fatal flaw by replacing Comprehension

-asserting that Another mainstream formalization of set theory, devised by von Neumann, Bernays, and Goedel, uses class variables rather than set variables as its primitives.
+asserting that Another mainstream formalization of set theory, devised by von Neumann, Bernays, and Goedel, uses class variables rather than setvar variables as its primitives.
 The axiom system NBG in [Mendelson] p.
 225 is suitable for a Metamath encoding.
 NBG is a conservative extension of ZF in that it proves exactly the same theorems as ZF that are expressible in the language of ZF.
 An advantage of NBG is that it is finitely axiomatizable - the Axiom of Replacement can be broken down into a finite set of formulas that eliminate its wff metavariable.
 Finite axiomatizability is required by some proof languages (although not by Metamath).
 There is a stronger version of NBG called Morse-Kelley (axiom system MK in [Mendelson] p.
 287).
 Russell himself continued in a different direction, avoiding the paradox with his "theory of types."
-Quine extended Russell's ideas to formulate the very strong New Foundations set theory (axiom system NF of [Quine] p.
+Quine extended Russell's ideas to formulate his New Foundations set theory (axiom system NF of [Quine] p.
 331).
-In NF, the collection of all sets is a set, contradicting ZF and NBG set theories, and it has other bizarre consequences: when sets become too huge (beyond the size of those used in standard mathematics), the Axiom of Choice ac4 5708 and Cantor's Theorem canth 4923 are provably false!
-(See ncanth 4924 for some intuition behind the latter.)
-Nonetheless, NF has not been shown to be inconsistent and has its advocates - who's to say which set theory is "right"?
+In NF, the collection of all sets is a set, contradicting ZF and NBG set theories, and it has other bizarre consequences: when sets become too huge (beyond the size of those used in standard mathematics), the Axiom of Choice ac4 8902 and Cantor's Theorem canth 6247 are provably false!
+(See ncanth 6248 for some intuition behind the latter.)
+Recent results (as of 2014) seem to show that NF is equiconsistent to Z (ZF in which ax-sep 4524 replaces ax-rep 4514) with ax-sep 4524 restricted to only bounded quantifiers.
 NF is finitely axiomatizable and can be encoded in Metamath using the axioms from T. Hailperin, "A set of axioms for logic," J. Symb.
 Logic 9:1-19 (1944).

 Under our ZF set theory, every set is a member of the Russell class by